-The Association provides a wide variety of essential services and support to people with developmental disabilities and their families on a 24-7 basis.
+PURPOSE: The organization provides a wide variety of essential services and support to people with developmental disabilities and their families on a 24-7 basis.
 The provision of these services works to promote and facilitate community inclusion, meaningful participation and full citizenship for the people supported.

-The Association values the contribution of all employees, encourages and supports them in protecting their health and well-being.
+POLICY: The organization values the contribution of all employees, encourages and supports them in protecting their health and well-being.
 Regardless of the nature of an employee's working arrangement, location or role, taking appropriate time to disconnect from work is vital for wellbeing and is essential for maintaining work-life balance.

 In accordance with the Working for Workers Act, S.O.
 2021, c.
-35 - Bill 27, the Association encourages all employees to take time to disconnect from work when it is appropriate to do so.
+35 - Bill 27, the organization encourages all employees to take time to disconnect from work when it is appropriate to do so.